bignosethethird/bmp2c/README.md

           entire target canvas.
 If this option is not selected, then whitespace is padded into the surrounding space that is created.
 This option will be ignored if neither the width nor height are specified.
+  -t,--trim Option
+          Remove all surrounding whitespace or alpha-channel from the source image first
   -o, --output Option
           Produce output header file named according to the source image filename, without having to do any redirection.
 The ouput file will created in the current working directory, with an .h extension.
   -v, --verbose Option
-          Verbose screen output.
+          Verbose screen output to stderr.
 All output will also be logged.
   -d, --debug Option
-          Output debug messages to screen and log.
+          Output debug messages to stderr screen and log.
+  -q, --quiet Option
+          Does not produce any process commentary to stderr nor does logging.
   -h, --help Option
           Displays this text
 ```

-## Fun things to do
+# Fun things to do with this script

+## Mass-produce header files for an entire directory

 Since this is a command-line utiity, you can do clever things like converting
 an entire directory of icon files into C header-files: